NOVEMBER 2018: Baja California, Mexico || Food & Wine Tour

 Need some alone time?
 We hear you.
 That's why we offer single occupancy rooms.
 The single occupancy rate is what you will pay to have the room all to yourself.

 The properties we use are boutique hotels and, as such, they have a mix of rooms.

-In Tijuana, at One Bunk, most of the rooms are outfitted with Casper queen mattresses.
-One room is set up with four Twin XL beds but we never book more than two people in this room (it's perfect for friends traveling together).
+In Tijuana, most of the rooms are outfitted with Casper queen mattresses.
 Finally, we use rooms in the back of the hotel so that it is quieter.
 If you're a deep sleeper, we can put you toward the front of the hotel so you can be in the mix of the city.
 Note that each room has a unique layout but all have showers (as in there are no bathtubs).
 The rooms are the same rate regardless of room setup so we assign room priority — room with a sitting area, queen rooms in the back, twin bunk bed rooms — based on order of booking.
 In other words, it pays to book early!

-In the Valle de Guadalupe wine country, at Villa Del Valle, all rooms are on the second floor and require you climb a flight of stairs.
-There are a mix of room layouts — some with queen beds, some with king beds, some with balconies, and others without.
+In the Valle de Guadalupe wine country, some rooms are on the second floor and require you climb a flight of stairs.
+There are a mix of room layouts — some with queen beds, some with king beds, some with double beds, some with balconies, and others without.
 The rooms are the same rate regardless of the bed or balcony setup so we assign room priority — king rooms with balconies, king rooms without balcony, queen rooms with balcony, then queen rooms without a balcony — based on order of booking.
 So you'll want to book early for the best rooms!

 If you do not have a travel partner, you can purchase single occupancy room and have it all to yourself!
 We do not pair up trip attendees because we find there is not enough privacy in the rooms to allow strangers to room together.